What is a Temp Job?

 Seeking immediate employment

 Staffing agencies don’t guarantee immediate work, but they may be able to send your application to several different employers they have established relationships with, and help you find work more quickly.
+They are a great place to look for seasonal jobs as well.

 Looking for a temp-to-hire opportunity